JiahaoLU/ProjetFRIWeb/README.md

                  collection.
   --itype ITYPE  Type of inverted index: doc/freq/pos --rmsw         True if stop words need to be removed.
+  --nbest NBEST  The maximum number of answers stored for each sub-collection.

   Quick start:
     $ python Main.py --qm vectorial --rdir results